-• Do not assign the address of an object to any entity which persists after the object has ceased to exist.
+- Do not assign the address of an object to any entity which persists after the object has ceased to exist.
 This is done in order to avoid the possibility of a dangling reference.
 Once the object ceases to exist, then so will the stored address of the object preventing accidental dangling references.
-In particular, never return the address of a local variable as the result of a function call.
+In particular, never return the address of a local variable as the result of a function call. - Long lived pointers that contain block-local addresses should be assigned the null pointer value before executing a return from the block.